 If you’re searching for excellent performance, reliability and durability Intel processors are definitely a wise choice over its long time rival AMD.
 This is the reason why enthusiasts are continuously seeking for the Best Intel Processors up-to-date.
 I have listed some of the Best Intel Processor you can have depending on your applications to give you ideas on how to be smart in choosing the right one to satisfy your needs.

-Intel came out with their latest processor, the all new Core i7 4770K is intended to be the fastest quad-core processor up to date.
+The Core i7 4770K is intended to be the fastest quad-core processor before.
+However, with the release of the Devil’s Canyon it surpasses its capability.
 Intel calls it with a codename Haswell, it promises to bring a better graphics performance and less power consumption which is good for power saver enthusiast and mobile solutions.

 Intel processors are constantly integrating more features inside its chip such as memory controller, chip controller, graphics and now they also include the voltage regulator.
 What are the advantages of this?
 Motherboard manufacturers are becoming simpler to design thus lowering its production cost with lesser components while the processor is becoming more energy efficient.

 Haswell follows the same 22nm platform as the Ivy Bridge however it was the first System on a Chip (SoC) processor.
 Admittedly it doesn’t offer a big leap in its performance though you can highly benefit on its IGP and power efficiency.

 Report shows that it hugely gains an excellent video transcoding performance and faster graphics that can literally outperform the AMD’s APU processors while it also compatible with DirectX 11.1.
 It can match the average GPU that will definitely save you more bucks from buying it separately.
 Power consumption also drastically decreases from 95W of Ivy Bridge down to less than 84W in Haswell processors.